Estimation Beyond Data Reweighting: Kernel Method of Moments: Kernel Method of Moments

 where

 \end{theorem} The asymptotic variance in Theorem~\ref{th:asymptotic-normality-cmr} agrees with the semi-parametric efficiency bound of \citet{CHAMBERLAIN1987305}.
-This implies that the KMM estimator achieves the lowest possible asymptotic variance among any estimators based on the CMR \eqref{eq:conditional-mr} as formalized in the following corollary. \begin{corollary}[Efficiency] Let the assumptions of Theorem~\ref{th:asymptotic-normality-cmr} be satisfied.
-Then the KMM estimator is efficient with respect to all estimators based on the conditional moment restrictions $E[\psi(X;\theta_0)|Z]= 0 \ P_Z\text{-a.s.}$. \end{corollary} This is a particularly strong result, setting our estimator apart from a number of recently proposed modern mini-max approaches to CMR estimation \citep{lewis2018adversarial,bennett2020deep,zhang2021maximum} and which is matched only by the kernel VMM estimator of \citet{bennett2020variational} and the more traditional sieve-based approaches of \citet{ai2003efficient} and \citet{chen2009efficient}.
+This implies that the KMM estimator achieves the lowest possible asymptotic variance among any estimators based on the CMR \eqref{eq:conditional-mr} as formalized in the following corollary. \begin{corollary}[Efficiency] Let the assumptions of Theorem~\ref{th:consistency-cmr} be satisfied.
+Then the KMM estimator $\hat{\theta}$ is efficient for $\theta_0$, i.e., it has the smallest asymptotic variance among all estimators based solely on the conditional moment restrictions $E[\psi(X;\theta_0)|Z]= 0 \ P_Z\text{-a.s.}$. \end{corollary} This is a particularly strong result, setting our estimator apart from a number of recently proposed modern mini-max approaches to CMR estimation \citep{lewis2018adversarial,bennett2020deep,zhang2021maximum} and which is matched only by the kernel VMM estimator of \citet{bennett2020variational} and the more traditional sieve-based approaches of \citet{ai2003efficient} and \citet{chen2009efficient}.
 Note that while this shows that our estimator is asymptotically first-order equivalent to these methods, the finite sample properties can be vastly different.